What is hepatitis C?

 How can I get hepatitis C?

 Hepatitis C is transmitted through contact with infected blood.
-IV drug use is the primary cause of infection though tainted blood has been cause of infection in the past.
+IV drug use is the primary cause of infection through tainted blood.
 Current blood testing procedures have all but eliminated transmission via blood transfusion.
 About 5% of cases are transmitted during sexual contact.

 The majority of hepatitis C infections are asymptomatic.
-Yellowing of the skin is typically the first symptoms.
+Yellowing of the skin is typically one of the first symptoms.
 This symptom appears in about 10% of cases and resolves without additional symptoms.
-Lacking symptoms, most patients develop chronic hepatitis C.
+Most patients that develop chronic hepatitis C lack symptoms.

 Symptoms that may appear after infection include: